OrigamiGamer/OriBox/README.md

 # WindTalk
-- A box can do most things by making plugins.
+- A box can do many interesting things by making plugins.

 # WT-Plugin
 You can make plugins for WindTalk by "PDK.ec".